 The spur from below Twins was the traditional approach to this trip, and the campsites near the scrub/forest interface in the Ruamahanga W headwaters are about 8 hours from Blackwater Junction.

 Nowadays, the route from Roaring Stag is shorter and offers the possibility of a round trip to be done as a (rather long) day trip from that hut.
-From Cattle Ridge, drop to the forks in the S headwater of the Ruamahanga, the lower the better, and follow down to the main headwater forks – perhaps 5½ hours from Roaring Stag.
+From Cattle Ridge, 300m beyond Pukekino, drop to the forks in the S headwater of the Ruamahanga, the lower the better, and follow down to the main headwater forks – perhaps 5½ hours from Roaring Stag.
 A good spot for lunch.
 As always, beware of overlapping contour lines.
-From here the first part of the upper gorge proper starts, though a couple of easily-passed falls are the only note.
-Seventy-five minutes from the main headwater forks, the track crossing from Cattle Ridge to Dundas Hut is met and the real gorge starts soon after.
+From here the first part of the upper gorge proper starts, though a couple of easily-passed pools are the only note.
+Seventy-five minutes from the main headwater forks, the track crossing from Cattle Ridge to Dundas Hut is met and the real gorge starts soon after, requiring a dozen swims.

-A good hour below this crossing, Chamberlain Creek is passed, and a further 90 minutes should see the last of the gorge: around 4 hours from the main headwater forks.
+A good hour below this crossing, Chamberlain Creek is passed, and a further 2 swims follow.
+Ninety minutes from Chamberlain Creek should see the last of the gorge: around 4 hours from the main headwater forks.
 A little over an hour will bring Roaring Stag.
 Ten hours or more for the round trip, perhaps 12 hours including sunbaking and long spells.

 Chamberlain Creek deserves mention.
 Along with some Main Range headwaters near Tararua Peaks and the Mangahao headwaters, Chamberlain is among the roughest of the Tararua streams.
 It usually requires ropes for the falls though the daring have been known to throw their packs over and jump after them.
 This is not recommended but may suggest the mind-set of those to whom this particular stream appeals.
 A 40 metre rope should suffice with some multiple abseil.